Teichm\"uller spaces, polynomial loci, and degeneration in spaces of algebraic correspondences: Bers boundaries

 We denote the collection of all correspondences defined by degree $2d$ rational maps (via Formula~\eqref{corr_eqn}) satisfying the properties listed in the previous paragraph by $\mathcal{G}$.
 For $P\in\cH_{2d-1}$, the subspace $\cG_P$ of $\cG$ consists of those correspondences whose distinguished branch $\mathfrak{b}:\cU^+\to\cU^+$ is conformally conjugate to $P\vert_{\Int{\cK(P)}}$ such that the conformal conjugacy sends the marked boundary fixed point of $\mathfrak{b}$ to the landing point of the dynamical $0$-ray of $P$.
 Clearly, $\overline{\mathfrak{B}(P)}\subset\cG_P$.

-Each correspondence $\mathfrak{C}\in\mathcal{G}$ is \emph{reversible} in the sense that the conformal involution $\eta$ conjugates the forward branches of $\mathfrak{C}$ to its backward branches.
-By the discussion of Section~\ref{qc_def_corr_subsec}, the family $\mathcal{G}$ of bi-degree $(2d-1,2d-1)$ algebraic correspondences is closed under quasiconformal deformations.
+Each correspondence $\mathfrak{C}\in\mathcal{G}$ is \emph{reversible} in the sense that the conformal involution $\eta$ conjugates the forward branches of $\mathfrak{C}$ to its backward branches. {By Lemma~\ref{qc_def_corr_lem}}, the family $\mathcal{G}$ of bi-degree $(2d-1,2d-1)$ algebraic correspondences is closed under quasiconformal deformations.